Codfish71/Casino-Paktolous-/README.md

-# React Authentication for Front End Masters
+# React Application for casino

 ## Running the App